ulysseB/telamon/CONTRIBUTING.md

 # Pull Request

-When doing a pull request, we demand that the message includes, besides a description of the changes, a helper to guide the reviewer, so that he can know which file to read first.
-It should look like "main changes happen in file foo.rs, the file bar.rs has been heavily modified in order to support them.
-All other files are just adaptation to the new api"
+When making a pull request, please include a short blurb explaining the per-file changes.
+This acts as a guide on how to read your contribution for the reviewer, making the review easier and faster.
+It can look like this:

+> The main changes happen in foo.rs, and bar.rs has been heavily modified to
+> support them.
+All other changes are adaptations to the new API.